TomerGeva/CommDspy/README.md

 The results can be seen using `matplotlib.pyplot` functions such as `contourf`:
 ![Eye_pulse_rcos_rolloff_0p5](./pictures/eye_pulse_shape_rcos_rolloff_0p5.png)

-**Figure 2** Eye diagram of PRBS13 after raised cosine pulse shaping with rolloff of 0.5
+**Figure 2** Eye diagram of PRBS13 after raised cosine pulse shaping with rolloff of 0.5, logscale plot

 ![Eye_pulse_rcos_rolloff_0p5](./pictures/eye_pulse_shape_rcos_rolloff_0p9.png)

-**Figure 3** Eye diagram of PRBS13 after raised cosine pulse shaping with rolloff of 0.9
+**Figure 3** Eye diagram of PRBS13 after raised cosine pulse shaping with rolloff of 0.9, logscale plot

 ## Passing a signal through channels
 The package can be used to pass a signal through different channels